samlobel/GO_ENGINE/README.md

 I'm scared I have a bug.
 It's learning, but it's not really getting any better, and that's not good.
 It seems like I could have really easily messed up in my thought process for the flipping the board, but I don't see exactly how.
 Maybe I should do the board-flip before the apply_move thing.

+I think maybe I've been doing this all wrong.
+Maybe what I need to do is temporal back-up, I could be doubling down on a bad policy.
+But, I do think that what I'm doing should converge.

+What I'm doing:
+I see a board, and I play it to its end.
+I also get the board's 'value'.
+If the play-to-end wins, then I increase this board's 'value', saying "I want to be in states like this one."
+If the play-to-end loses, then I decrease the value, saying "I don't want to be in states like this, because my policy loses at them."

+I want to see my classification accuracy.
+Maybe the problem is that my thing has converged.

+I need to simulate a board, then try EVERY possibility from there, and then update the value functions for each of the possibilities.
+That way, if there's a better choice somewhere than I thought, the algorithm figures that out and will be more likely to pick it next time.

+I could use the value function to update every single spot it sees, that would be a huge speedup.

+Instead of random games, and then on-policy, I should go on-policy for n steps, and then simulate every move, and continue those from there on-policy.
+Then update the value for every state that follows the one you broke policy on.